Functional Genetics

 STUDENT PROJECTS

-Evaluation of new long-noncoding RNAs contributing to drug resistance in ovarian cancer
+Evaluation of new long-noncoding RNAs driving breast or ovarian cancer development

 Find Out More